 Both recycling centres – Island Road, Reading and Longshot Lane, Bracknell – are open by appointment only.
 You can book up to 7 days in advance.
 To make a booking please use the Click &Tip service.

 Bottle and clothing banks – due to increased demand we are increasing collections from the banks.
 If the banks are too full to use, please take your recycling home and try again when the banks have been emptied.

-Reading Town Hall and The Pantry remain closed.
+The Pantry remains closed.

-In accordance with the latest government advice, which includes social distancing measures, the decision has been taken to suspend regular councillor ward surgeries until further notice.
+The decision has been taken to suspend regular councillor ward surgeries until further notice.